tektoncd/community/teps/0004-task-results-in-final-tasks.md

          value:  $(tasks.boskos-acquire.results.leased-resource)
 ```

-**Note:** Today final tasks are executed all in parallel and can not depend on any other `Task` in the `Pipeline`.
+**Note:** Today final tasks are executed all in parallel and does not depend on any other `Task` in the `Pipeline`.
-With adding support for `Task` `Results`, we are introducing dependencies to finally `Tasks` but that
+With adding support for `Task` `Results` in finally `Tasks`, we are introducing implicit dependencies on non-final
-does not change scheduling of finally tasks.
+`Tasks` but that does not change scheduling of finally tasks.
 All final tasks will still be executed in parallel after
-all non-final tasks finishes.
+all non-final tasks are done.

 **Q. What happens to `Pipeline` when the dependent task `boskos-acquire` either failed or not executed and
 the task result `leased-resource` is not initialized?**